Queensbury man arrested for allegedly attempting sex act with minor

 COLONIE, N.Y.
-(NEWS10) – A 40-year-old Queensbury man has been arrested after allegedly attempting to engage in oral sex with a minor.
-Police say Mark K. Laux traveled to a location in the town of Colonie to perform a sex act on what he believed to be a female under the age of 15.
+(NEWS10) — A 40-year-old Queensbury man has been arrested after allegedly attempting to engage in oral sex with a minor.
+Police say Mark K. Laux traveled to a location in the town of Colonie to perform a sex act on a girl he believed was under 15.

 - Second degree attempted criminal sex act